 Sub-Forums include: SUGGESTION BOX, Gaming, ART, Astronomy/Space, MUSIC, State Sub-Forums, links to our Social Media Pages, Cars, and EUROPEAN, INDO-PACIFIC, CANADIAN, AND CENTRAL/SOUTH AMERICAN DISCUSSIONS.

 Hi, Frank Indiviglio here.
-I’m a herpetologist, zoologist and book author, recently retired from a career of over 20 years with the Bronx Zoo.
+I’m a herpetologist, zoologist, and book author, recently retired from a career spent at several zoos, aquariums, and museums, including over 20 years with the Bronx Zoo.

 Children the world over are often introduced to amphibians when they come across their first toad.
 Far bolder than typical frogs (and much easier to catch!) most take the indignity of capture by grubby little hands in stride, and leave all who encounter them with a favorable impression.
 With few exceptions, however, these droll, long-lived amphibians are relatively ignored by pet-keepers and zoos alike.
 After a lifetime of working with dozens of species, I find this hard to understand.
 Toads of many species (there are almost 600!) take well to captivity, and often become as responsive as do turtles.
 Nearly all feed readily from the hand, and they are frequently described as “charming” by owners.
 Many are active by day, while others are quick to discard their nocturnal ways.
 I still find American Toads and other common species as fascinating as Kihansi Spray Toads (which produce tiny toadlets rather than eggs!), Blomberg’s Toads and the other rarities I’ve had the pleasure of knowing.
 Read the rest of this article here http://bit.ly/1inFhQu